marklogic-community/grove-react-ui/docs/INSTALL.markdown

-# Install this reference application for ML-Treehouse
+# Install this reference application for the ML-UI-Toolkit

 First, make sure you have installed [the prerequisites](README.markdown#prerequisites).